 Swap Out Your Pillowcase

 A common mistake is using pillowcases with fabrics that grip skin rather than allowing it to slide across it, notes Nazarian.
 While flannel and jersey sheets are cozy, they tend to hold on to your skin more than other fabrics do.
 "Ideally, you should be using a silk or satin pillowcase."
 This will cut down on facial creases, lines, and imprints as you sleep.
 The less your skin grips onto your pillowcase, the less likely it is you'll wind up with permanent fine lines from your sleeping position.
+We like this set of two from Mommesilk—it's 22 momme (meaning, it's made with a high amount of silk) and comes in five gorgeous hues.

 Sleep On Your Back